Skip to main content

 Frontend Performance Measuring, KPIs, and Monitoring

 Frontend performance matters for user experience, conversion, ad placements, and good old SEO.
-To build fast websites, you need to have the performance metrics and KPIs defined, monitor, understand, and act upon them.
+To build fast websites, you must define performance metrics and KPIs and monitor, understand, and act on them.

-Core Web Vitals, INP, LCP, Cumulative Layout Shift, FID, Webpagetest.org, Google Lighthouse, Pagespeed Insight, CrUX.
-We're sure you've stumbled upon one of these in your quest to improve front-end performance, right?
+Core Web Vitals, LCP, Cumulative Layout Shift, FID, Webpagetest.org, Google Lighthouse, Pagespeed Insight, CrUX, or the latest one, Interaction to Next Paint (INP) —we're sure you've stumbled upon one of these in your quest to improve front-end performance.

 But how do you measure performance?
 And why do you need to be data-driven and continuously monitor, optimize, and build a performance testing and optimization culture?